TheonlyIcebear/SepticX/README.md

  - Incredibly Accurate VM Detection
  - Bypasses VirusTotal
  - Grab's all of Browser credentials, including, Passwords, Cookies, Browser History, and Payment Methods
- - Constantly searches for processes like `Process Hacker` or `Wire Shark` and closes them immideatly
+ - Constantly searches for processes like `Process Hacker` or `Wire Shark` and closes them immediately
  - Grab's Discord token's, and Roblox cookies

 # Setup